-Opinion on the Internal Control Over Financial Reporting We have audited PennantPark Floating Rate Capital Ltd. and its Subsidiaries' (collectively referred to as the "Company") internal control over financial reporting as of September 30, 2018, based maintained, in all material respects, effective internal control over financial reporting as of September 30, 2018, based on criteria established in Internal Control - Integrated Framework issued by the Committee of Sponsoring Organizations of the Treadway Commission in 2013.
+Opinion on the Internal Control Over Financial Reporting We have audited PennantPark Floating Rate Capital Ltd. and its Subsidiaries' (collectively referred to as the Company) internal control over financial reporting as of September 30, 2019, based make duding the finding that of the first and its obstance (control) and it by the Committee of Sponsoring Organizations of the Treadway Commission in 2013.

-We have also audited, in accordance with the standards of the Public Company Accounting Oversight Board (United States) (PCAOB), the consolidated statements of assets and liabilities, including the consolidated schedules of investments as of September 30, 2018 and 2017, the related consolidated statements of operations, changes in net assets and cash flows for each of the three years in the period ended September 30, 2018, and the related notes to the consolidated financial statements (collectively, the financial statements) of the Company and our report dated November 14, 2018 expressed an unqualified opinion.
+We have also audited, in accordance with the standards of the Public Company Accounting Oversight Board (United States) (PCAOB), the consolidated statements of assets and liabilities, including the consolidated schedules of investments as of September 30, 2019 and 2018, the related consolidated statements of operations, changes in net assets and cash flows for each of the three years in the period ended September 30, 2019, and the related notes to the consolidated financial statements (collectively, the financial statements) of the Company and our report dated November 20, 2019 expressed an unqualified opinion.